Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Introduction

-Figure \ref{Schematic} illustrates our proposed hierarchical risk factor model, with multiple risk factors measured repeatedly over time within the same individual and individuals clustered within cohort studies.
-Features of our risk factor model include: i) multivariate; at a given age, the model captures correlations between risk factor slopes on the same individual, ii) longitudinal; for a given risk factor, the model captures correlation of risk factors trends over time, iii) hierarchical; the model captures correlation between trends from different cohorts, and iv) error propagation; the model incorporate uncertainty due to incomplete data or imputation when borrowing information from cohorts to “fill-in” missing risk factor data.
+There has been some work for handling these challenges in combining data.
+When sufficient overlap exists across ages, historical periods, and participant characteristics, multi-level models can be fit in order to capture between-study variability \citep{schafer2002computational, gelman2006data}.
+Multiply imputed cohorts \citep{zeki2019use} and \citep{ siddique2019measurement} can help facilitate analyses by filling-in missing data at ages not captured by the individual cohorts.
+We extend these methodologies and develop a new approach to combine seven cohorts belonging to the LRPP and impute unobserved CVD risk factors.
+Figure~\ref{suppfig:Hierarchical_structure} illustrates our proposed hierarchical risk factor model, with multiple risk factors measured repeatedly over time within the same individual and individuals clustered within cohort studies.
+Features of our risk factor model include: i) multivariate; at a given age, the model captures correlations between risk factor slopes on the same individual, ii) longitudinal; for a given risk factor, the model captures correlation of risk factors trends over time, iii) hierarchical; the model captures correlation between trends from different cohorts, and iv) error propagation; the model incorporate uncertainty due to incomplete data when borrowing information from cohorts to “fill-in” missing risk factor data.

-The overall goal of this project is to identify and measure the characteristics of CVD risk factor trajectories across the adult lifespan that are most amenable to intervention.
+The overall goal of this project is to identify and measure the characteristics of CVD risk factor trajectories across the adult lifespan.
 Measuring these characteristics can help identify critical periods for intervention, more precisely define thresholds for known risk factors, elucidate the role of lifestyle behaviors, explain differences in health among populations, and promote CVD prevention strategies at younger ages.

 The manuscript is organized as follows.
 Section \ref{sec2} provides a comprehensive description of the LRPP data.
 Section \ref{sec3} introduces our multivariate hierarchical Bayesian model.
 Section \ref{sec4} describes statistical inference for the longitudinal risk factors model.
-In Section \ref{sec5}, novel model validation and posterior predictive checking are implemented to examine the model’s ability to impute missing risk factors.
+In Section~\ref{sec5}, novel model validation, posterior predictive checking, and simulation analyses are implemented to evaluate the model’s ability to impute missing risk factors and reproduce observed data patterns.
 Section \ref{sec6} provides conclusions and future work.